 Daily Racing Form

-Since then, Joe has become the publication's sales editor, leading DRF's auction coverage and writing on a variety of bloodstock topics in Central Kentucky and around the country.
+He later became the publication's sales editor, leading DRF's auction coverage and writing on a variety of bloodstock topics in Central Kentucky and around the country.

 A snapshot of the Korean racing industry, and its growing reputation and synergy with U.S. racing and sales, including the government's purchase of champion and young stallion Hansen.